isomerpages/gb-assist/pages/solutionrepo/solution1798.md

 ---
-title: BIMAGE - Autodesk AEC Collection - 3 Year AEC
+title: Xero Cloud Accounting Software - Premium, Subscription only
-permalink: /productivity-solutions-grant/solutionrepo/solution1219
+permalink: /productivity-solutions-grant/solutionrepo/solution1798
 ---

 #### Description

-Autodesk's AEC collection equips the Industry to design & construct high quality, data-rich & sustainable solutions for the building industry.
-It is an extensive & flexible software solution that encompasses all the building & infrastructure typologies development.
+Xero Implementation package is designed to help small businesses to improve their back-office productivity, especially in the area of enabling small business owners to keep track of their accounts in a proper and more accurate manner (instead of using Excel which is very prone to error).

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_BIMAGE_20200241_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Timcole_Annex_3_CR_wef_17_Dec_2020_Part_4.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria